shmulikor/automated_reasoning/README.md

 	7. Unless inserted as an argument, objective function is the all-ones vector.

-Additional note:
+Additional notes:
     For most parts of development, we wrote the code together.
     In the beginning Shmuel wrote the basics for the LP solver, and Omri wrote the Implications graph algorithm in the SAT solver.

+    We implemented a partial uf-explain rule for the bonus, it is not currently used and written only for further work